Accessing Assistance for Basic Needs (housing, food, utilities, and clothing)

 Author: Christina Bach, MBE, LCSW, OSW-C, FAOSW

-Last Reviewed: July 12, 2022
+Last Reviewed: July 24, 2024

 When faced with a cancer diagnosis, the ability to ensure that your practical, day-to-day needs are met may not seem like a priority.
-However, it is important to maintain a safe place to live, have food on the table, electricity, water, and clothes on your back.
+However, it is important to have a safe place to live, have food on the table, electricity, water, and clothes on your back.
 There are things you can do to be proactive in meeting your basic needs, but perhaps the most important is not being afraid to ask for help.
 Many people you know have likely said, "What can I do?"
 Covering your basic daily needs can be a great place for people to make an impact and help you cope with life after cancer.
 The following are some tips to access help:

 • Contact your mortgage company, bank, or landlord regarding your health and potential concerns about being able to pay your mortgage or rent on time.
 Many companies will work with you to make other arrangements and or assess other potential financial resources (refinancing, second mortgage, reverse mortgage, viatical, or loan against life insurance) to help you stay in your home.
 Many landlords are willing to work with you on payment plans.
 The important thing is not to IGNORE the issue.